zeta1999/korali/docs/docs/index.md

 # Korali  ![](images/logo.png){: style="height:25px;width:25px"}
 <center>**High-performance framework for uncertainty quantification of large-scale models.**</center>

+Korali is a high-performance framework for uncertainty quantification of large-scale models.
+Korali's multi-language interface allows the execution of any type of computational model, either sequential or distributed (MPI), C++ or Python, and even pre-compiled/legacy applications.
+Korali's execution engine enables scalable sampling on large-scale HPC systems.

+Korali provides a simple interface that allows users to easily describe statistical problems and choose the algorithms to solve them, allowing users to apply a wide range of operations on the same problem with minimal re-configuration efforts.
+Finally, users can easily extend Korali to describe new problems and test new experimental algorithms

 ### **Download Korali**

 Latest Release: 28/06/2019 - **[Korali v1.0.0](install.md)** ([Release Notes](https://github.com/cselab/korali/blob/master/docs/RELEASE-NOTES))